Kaiāwhina Health Workforce – Kaiāwhina Hauora

 - Iwi Healthcare providers are at the cutting edge of successful delivery of primary health care services.
 Much of this can be attributed to their application of a te ao Māori skillset within their workforce.
 This approach to training and professional development has the potential to add value across all health services.

 - There are great existing programmes, such as Hauroa (Māori Health) training, which often require employers to release their kaimahi for extended periods.
 This is not always possible but could be partially mitigated by having more localised provisions.

-Solutions by the community, for the community are crucial.
+- Solutions by the community, for the community, are important.
 Training should align with the requirements of the community and address the needs of Māori.

 - There is concern around the sustainability of kaiāwhina mahi related to the COVID-19 response; there will be less need for roles such as COVID-19 testers, vaccinators, and contact tracers.
 Consequently, this workforce is going to need to pivot and be supported to upskill in other areas.